SGNL Policy Snippet Reference

 Property NameProperty TypeDescription

-snippetIdstringThe identifier for the Snippet you wish to create this Snippet Version within, this is available via the Snippet APIs
+snippetIdstringThe identifier for the Snippet you wish to create this Snippet Version within.
+The snippetId is already set to the ID of the snippet

 descriptionstringA friendly description that describes this version of the Policy Snippet

-nodesarray of objectsOptional field to describe the types of entities that will be described in your Policy Snippet Version, see below
+nodesarray of objectsOptional field to describe the types of entities that will be described in your Policy Snippet Version.
+More information below

-relationshipsarray of objectsOptional field to define relationships between nodes used to evaluate the policy, see below
+relationshipsarray of objectsOptional field to define relationships between nodes used to evaluate the policy.
+More information below

-conditionobjectOptional field to constrain the search criteria of the nodes that should be evaluated, see below
+conditionobjectOptional field to constrain the search criteria of the nodes that should be evaluated.
+More information below

 versionintegerThe version for this Snippet Version, must be greater than the latest existing Snippet Version